 Welcome Zakka Joy To Main Street - Same Great Shop, Different Name

 “It straight up hurts our feelings when people sometimes dismiss us as a store full of single-use plastics and useless junk,” admitted Jenny in an email to her customers (of which I am one!).
-Dream in Plastic - I mean Zakka Joy - moved to Beacon in 2009, and is one of the veteran shops on Main Street, weathering many tipping points and being on the front lines of foot traffic that comes in - both legit customers and wandering youth with backpacks who hover about the store, touching everything but buying nothing (why the empty backpacks?)
+Dream in Plastic - I mean Zakka Joy - moved to Beacon in 2009, and is one of the veteran shops on Main Street, weathering many tipping points and being on the front lines of foot traffic that comes in - both legit, focused customers and wandering youth with backpacks who hover about the store, touching everything but buying nothing (why the empty backpacks?).

 Dream in Plastic isn’t the only store to rebrand in Beacon.
-One of her neighbors, The Pandorica restaurant, went through a major rebrand when owner Shirley Hot transformed her Cup and Saucer theme to the Doctor Who show.
+One of her neighbors, The Pandorica restaurant, went through a major rebrand when owner Shirley Hot transformed her Cup & Saucer theme to the Doctor Who show.
 She now attracts customers from all over the world.

 What Is Zakka?